LucyErJunJun/NLT-Sentiments-Analysis-on-Tweets-Via-Kibana/README.md

-# Near Real Time Prediction On Sentiment Of Tweets With Elasticsearch And Kibana
+# Near Real Time Prediction On Sentiment Of Tweets By Injecting Data Into Elasticsearch And Displaying On Kibana

 A simple demo of near realtime sentiment analysis on Tweets using Elasticsearch, Kibana and Twitter API in Python 3